Amex Centurion Card (Black Card) Revealed: Cost, Perks, And More

 • 24/7 concierge service for hotels, restaurant reservations, etc.

-• A 50% rebate on “Pay With Points” bookings, which is potentially a way to redeem Amex points for two cents each toward airfare
+• A rebate on “Pay With Points” bookings, which is potentially a way to redeem Amex points for more value — the personal version offers a 20% bonus, while the business version offers a 50% bonus

 Is the Amex Centurion Card worth it?

-Purely in terms of benefits, I think the Amex Centurion Card could be worth it, at least if you’d otherwise pay for an Equinox membership.
-Admittedly that doesn’t account for the initiation fee, which changes the economics the first year.
+Purely in terms of benefits, I think the Amex Centurion Card could be worth it, as the benefits really add up.
+Admittedly that doesn’t account for the initiation fee, which changes the economics the first year, and I imagine people will amortize that differently.

 On an ongoing basis you’re paying $5,000 per year, and here’s how I generally view the value of these benefits: